How to get buy-in for changes to your organizational structure

 When you propose your org changes, you need to justify the effort—if the problem can be resolved or the need fulfilled with short-term fixes, you won’t get the buy-in you require.

-Present your org structure in context of a strategy that favors positioning the business in a better light—or the long-term plan your company has already established.
-Communicate how the org change will affect the bottom line, help your business stay competitive and relevant, open in a new market, or achieve greater growth.
-These are the kind of strategies that unite members of leadership.
+Present your new organizational structure in the context of a strategy that favors positioning the business in a better light—or the long-term plan your company has already established.
+Communicate how the organizational structure change will affect the bottom line, help your business stay competitive and relevant, open in a new market, or achieve greater growth.
+These are the kinds of strategies that unite members of leadership.

 Stress accountability

 Every organizational redesign is a calculated risk.
-When you present your org changes, show the metrics you’ll be using to measure the success of the redesign.
+When you present your changes in organizational structure, show the metrics you’ll be using to measure the success of the redesign.

 Be sure to include how you plan to communicate those metrics (email, presentation, etc.) to stakeholders and the business at large.
 Members of the organization will feel relieved about approving the org change once they see its quantifiable impact.